How is Bladder Cancer Diagnosed?

 The Roswell Park Advantage — Blue Light Cystoscopy

 This latest innovation in cancer detection is a game-changer for diagnosing bladder tumors.
-Blue light cystoscopy helps urologists differentiate cancerous bladder tumors from normal tissue significantly better than standard cystoscopy, which can miss some tumors too small to see.
-The new technology uses a contrast solution that cancer cells take up rapidly, causing them to appear an unmistakable, bright pink color when viewed in blue light.
+Blue light cystoscopy (BLC®) with Cysview® helps urologists differentiate cancerous bladder tumors from normal tissue significantly better than standard cystoscopy, which can miss some tumors — flat tumors and those too small to visualize.
+The new technology uses a contrast solution that cancer cells take up rapidly, causing them to appear a bright pink color when viewed in blue light.
 This enhanced visibility leads to increased tumor detection — and more effective tumor removal.
 The technology may also be used during transurethral resection of bladder tumor (TURBT) to ensure complete removal of any tumor residue and reduce the risk for disease recurrence.

 What does the doctor look for during cystoscopy?